fathom-playground/playground/README.md

 - What kinds of adventures are succeeding/failing?

 ### Fathom
+While the fathom protocol is not core to the playground, it is a tool we are using and building on.
+As such we want to explore how it's working and how we can improve it
 - What tools and systems are neccessary for interacting with the fathom protocol
-- What are the most immediate and natural use-cases for decentralized credentials in a learning community
+- What are the use-cases for fathom credentials in the playground
-- Are individuals able to come to consensus on assessments
+- Are we able to come to consensus on assessments?
-- Are the parameters of the Fathom Network appropriate:
+- Are the parameters of the Fathom Network appropriate for our use:
   - Consensus Distance
   - Minimum size
   - Inflation rate